C. Thomas Howell: Early life

 Howell was born in the Van Nuys neighborhood of Los Angeles to Christopher N. and Candice Howell.
-He has three siblings, sisters Stacy and Candy, and brother John.
+He has three siblings.

 His father worked as a stunt coordinator and rodeo performer.
 He played the role of the Red Knight in Terry Gilliam’s The Fisher King.
 As a young boy, Howell wanted to be a stuntman and was a child stunt performer.
 He was also a rodeo star.

 When Howell was young, his parents divorced.
 Howell graduated from Saugus High School in 1984.